There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 Skilled Worker visa

-There must be a genuine vacancy for an appositely skilled role, meeting specific salary thresholds and other requirements of the Skilled Worker category.
+Sponsors must be offering a genuine vacancy for an appropriately skilled role, meet specific salary thresholds and other requirements of the Skilled Worker category.

-We will ‘hand hold’ you and your employer through all stages of sponsorship, from obtaining a Certificate of Sponsorship to securing a visa.
+We will work close with you through all stages of sponsoring someone, from strategising over your best options, to obtaining a Sponsorship License, a Certificate of Sponsorship, and securing their visa.

 To find out how we can help you please call us on 0207 033 9527 or click here to send us an email